 Get help from professional support

 The Suicide Call Back Service 1300 659 467 provides immediate support to anyone feeling suicidal.
-In addition, they can provide ongoing support with up to six telephone counselling sessions.
+In addition, they can provide ongoing support with up to three telephone counselling sessions.
 The Suicide Call Back Service also offers online counselling.

 See our Accessing professional help page for a list of other support options available to help someone who is suicidal.